 Your child should know the parish saint in which their school is named after.
 Tell his story and allow his legacy to live on through your child.
 Catholic Online sells a coloring book that tells the stories of the Saints.
 It comes in a downloadable digital PDF, a perfect resource that will definitely allow your child to understand his legacy!

 St. Charles spent much of his life dealing with disasters like the plague and famine.
 In one day, he fed more than 3,000 people.
 Coordinate a food drive and donate the items to a local food bank.
 Additionally, St. Charles constantly kept his nose in many books, specifically the Holy Scripture.
 Read the Bible with your child before they go to sleep or take them to the library to choose new children’s books.

-As a Catholic school in Orlando, our staff is committed to proclaiming the Gospel Message of Jesus Christ.
+St. Charles Borromeo, an Orlando private school, is more than just a place to learn; it’s a community.
+Our staff is committed to proclaiming the Gospel Message of Jesus Christ.
 We believe in teaching the whole child and want students to love learning, helping them grow into well-rounded, contributing members of society.
 Learn more about us by contacting us here.